run2bizdocs/docs-1/en/docs/citsmart-esp-8/5-processes/event/configuration/register-global-manager.md

 2. Complete the fields available in each area:

--   Enter the data of **Action to Information**:
+    -Enter the data of **Action to Information**:

-    -   Select the action that will be triggered when there is an event of type information, the degree of urgency and impact.
+        -Select the action that will be triggered when there is an event of type information, the degree of urgency and impact.
 The rules for this action are defined using the Event Processing Language (EPL).
 Click the *Validate EPL Information* button to validate the informed EPL.

--   Enter the data of **Action to Warning**:
+    -Enter the data of **Action to Warning**:

-    -   Select the action that will be triggered when there is an event of type warning, the degree of urgency and impact.
+        -Select the action that will be triggered when there is an event of type warning, the degree of urgency and impact.
 The rules for this action are defined using the Event Processing Language (EPL).
 Click on the *Validate EPL from Warning* button to validate the informed EPL.

--   Enter the data of **Action to Exception**:
+    -Enter the data of **Action to Exception**:

-    -   Select the action that will be triggered when there is an event occurrence of type exception, the degree of urgency and impact.
+       -Select the action that will be triggered when there is an event occurrence of type exception, the degree of urgency and impact.
 The rules for this action are defined using the Event Processing Language (EPL).
 Click the *Validate EPL of Exception* button to validate the EPL